rackerlabs/support-how-to/content/how-to/cloud-backup/create-a-maintenance-backup-plan-in-sql-server-2008-r2-using-the-wizard/index.md

 ---

 When you create a maintenance backup plan in SQL Server&reg; 2008 R2, you must identify how you want the plan to be set up.
-In this example, the maintenance plan is set up with full backups, differentials, and transaction logs.
+This example sets up the maintenance plan with full backups, differentials, and transaction logs.

 ### Check SQL Server Agent service

 Verify that the SQL Server Agent service is running and set to automatic.
 The maintenance plan depends on this service to run.

-1. On the server, open the **Run** dialog box, type in **services.msc** and press **Enter**.
+1. On the server, open the **Run** dialog box, type in **services.msc**, and press **Enter**.
 2. Find the SQL Server Agent service in the list and double-click it.
 3. Click the **Recovery** tab and set the failure value to **Restart the Service**.
-4. Click the **General** tab, and select **Automatic** as the startup type, and then start the service by clicking on **Start**.
+4. Click the **General** tab, select **Automatic** as the startup type, and then start the service by clicking on **Start**.

     {{<image src="CheckSQLServerAgent3.png" alt="" title="">}}